 - Developing literacy skills through creativity

-A typical Writing Squad activity involves a day-long writing workshop with a professional writer in a meeting place organised by the Squad leader.
-The workshops are targeted at the specific age group and focus on creating new work – either individually or as a group.
+A typical Writing Squad activity involved a day-long writing workshop with a professional writer in a meeting place organised by the Squad leader.
+The workshops were targeted at the specific age group and focus on creating new work – either individually or as a group.

-The Writing Squads have also taken part in additional activities, often to coincide with festivals or other large events.
-These additional opportunities are managed directly by Literature Wales.
+The Writing Squads had also taken part in additional activities, often to coincide with festivals or other large events.
+These additional opportunities were managed directly by Literature Wales.